Prathvi321/Computer-Science-Projects/README.md

   3. Html/CSS/JavaScript
   4. C++ and Java
-I have Buld Some of the projects on AI usning the API's Which I will upload on this repository soon!
+I have Buld Some of the projects on AI usning the API's Which I will upload on this repository soon.